Search photokaboom.com

 • Feather the brush.

-• Reduce the opacity of the brush in the options bar.
+• Reduce the opacity of the brush in options bar/Tool Options.

-Again, reduce the brush opacity in the options bar.
+Again, reduce the brush opacity in options bar/Tool Options.

-Don't reduce the layer opacity of the layer in the layers stack.
+Don't reduce the opacity of the layer in the layers stack.

 • Select part of the image, and then brush over the selection.